 - In 2013, $614 million was invested in Hawaii to install solar for home, business and utility use.
 This represents a 22% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Hawaii have fallen by 24% in the last year.
-National prices have also dropped steadily— by 12% from last year and 31% from 2010.
+- Average installed residential and commercial photovoltaic system prices in Hawaii have fallen by 13% in the last year.
+The price to install solar on homes and business has dropped steadily across the country — by 4% from last year and 37% from 2010.

 View more solar industry data.

 Notable Solar Installations in Hawaii

 - Kalaeloa Solar One in Oahu was completed in 2013 by developer Keahole Solar Power.
 This concentrating photovoltaic project has the capacity to generate 5 MW of electricity-- enough to power over 1,250 Hawaii homes.

 - Another utility-scale project, Grove Farm on Kauai Island, is currently under construction in Hawaii and is scheduled to come online in 2014.
 Developed by SolarCity, this 12 MW photovoltaic project will generate enough electricity to power 2,400 homes.

 - At 5 MW, Kalaeloa Solar Plant is among the largest solar installations in Hawaii.
 Completed in 2013 by SunPower, this photovoltaic project has enough electric capacity to power more than 1,000 homes.

 - There are currently more than 100 solar companies at work throughout the value chain in Hawaii.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
 These companies can be broken down across the following categories: 4 manufacturers, 070 contractor/installers, 7 project developers, 11 distributors and 10 engaged in other solar activities including financing, engineering and legal support.